WojciechMatuszewski/programming-notes/aws-stuff.md

 * if you want to assign **private & public IP (ENI)** use **awsvpc mode**.
 This will also enable you to assign SG to a specific task if needed.

+- **hosts map directly to the host networking**.
+That means that you cannot use this if you want to run multiple apache instances on the same host, since each instance needs PORT 80.

+* **awsvpc** is the **only networking mode available for Fargate**.
+Be wary though, **instances have limits of ENI that could be attached to them**.

 #### Service Definition

 - this is the **how will my infra look like which will be running containers** configuration.